Lolloper/ComplexMath/README.md

 # ComplexMath
 A library for C that make complex math simpler.
 Official docs and more features are incoming
 ### What can I do with this library?
 Well, you can do basically every operation between complex numbers: sum, subtraction, multiplication, division and even exponentials!
 (Esponentials are coming soon).
-All the functions are in the documentation section.
+All the functions are in the documentation section (See the last section for formulas references).

 ### Documentation